The Restoration of All: Universalism in Early Christianity (part 3)

 Didache

 The Didache (“Teaching”) was a manual of faith for early Christians, alleged to have been written by the twelve apostles, which was written most likely some time in the first century.
 [1] This text has little to say about the ultimate fate of unbelievers.
 Its distinction between the “way of life” and “way of death” (1.1f; 5.1) may indicate a belief in conditionalism or annihilationism, but on the other hand, there’s nothing to indicate that the “way of death” is final.
-A better indicator is the Didache’s description of the resurrection: “...the resurrection of the dead, yet not of all, as it is said: ‘The Lord will come, and all his saints with him’” (16.14-16).
-This suggests that the author was a conditionalist who thought that only believers (“his saints”) would be resurrected.
+A better indicator is the description of the resurrection: “...the resurrection of the dead, yet not of all, as it is said: ‘The Lord will come, and all his saints with him’” (16.14–16).
+This suggests that the author believed only believers (“his saints”) would be resurrected.
+Thus, although there is no clearly developed view of the ultimate fate of unbelievers in the Didache, it points in a conditionalist direction.

 Clement of Rome